 The Karen Beasley Sea Turtle Rescue and Rehabilitation Center is the #1 thing to do in Surf City.
 The volunteer-run non-profit rescues and cares for sea turtles of North Carolina.

-Visitors are welcome to come and learn from June through December, and tours provide such a valuable educational experience for ocean lovers of all ages.
+Visitors are welcome to come and learn from June through December, and tours provide a valuable educational experience for ocean lovers of all ages.

 Missiles and More Museum

 I bet you didn’t know that in the late 1940s, Topsail Island was the base of operation for top-secret missile research, also known as Operation Bumblebee?

 At the Missiles and More Museum in Topsail Beach, you can learn about the history of this mission via its Operation Bumblebee exhibit.
 This comprehensive exhibit shares how the US Navy project developed supersonic guided missiles here on Topsail Island.

 The “and More” portion of the museum includes exhibits on local history, pirates, and the Women Airforce Service Pilots (WASP) developed in response to World War II.